Meeting Across the River: Description

 The song is a dark character sketch featuring a soft, haunting trumpet played by Randy Brecker, piano backing from E Street Band member Roy Bittan and upright bass from jazz veteran Richard Davis.
 Brecker's jazz-inspired horn part adds poignancy to the song and suggests a film noir feel.
 The lyrical, understated track forms a bridge between the uptempo "She's the One" and the album's epic finale, "Jungleland".
-It also forms a bridge between the New Jersey–based songs throughout the Born to Run album and the New York City setting of "Jungleland".
+It also forms a bridge between the New Jersey–based songs throughout the Born to Run album and the New York Cit] setting of "Jungleland".
 Presumably, the men in "Meeting Across the River" are heading through "the tunnel" under the Hudson River from New Jersey to New York to meet their connection.

 The lyrics describe a low-level criminal, down on his luck but with one last chance at success for him and his friend, Eddie, that involves meeting a man across the river.
 Springsteen portrays his characters sympathetically.
 The narrator appears to be desperate; he needs to borrow some money and a ride from Eddie, and his girlfriend is threatening to leave because he has pawned her radio.
 The details are vague, but the consequences if they fail at their task seem to be very serious, and the song's sombre tone does not imply that they will succeed.
 The lyrics also imply that the man has never really been qualified for crime; however, the promise of a $2,000 payoff, and the thought that this might make his girlfriend stay with him, have caused him to get in over his head.
 Original pressings of Born to Run billed the song as "The Heist", suggesting the man across the river is paying the narrator and Eddie to commit a robbery.
 "Meeting Across the River" is in some ways similar in theme to The Velvet Underground's "I'm Waiting for the Man", which depicts a drug deal in New York City.

-The book Meeting Across The River: Stories Inspired by the Haunting Song by Bruce Springsteen is a collection of short stories edited by Jessica Kaye and Richard Brewer.